People who meditate are happier, healthier, and more successful than those who don’t.

 - Pelvic region (buttocks, tailbone, pelvic bone, genitals);

 - Upper back (back ribs & shoulder blades);

 - Arms (lower, elbows, upper);

 - Face and head (jaw, mouth, nose, cheeks, ears, eyes, forehead, scalp, back&top of the head);

 After the Body Scan is complete and the participants feel ready to come back to the room, they can slowly open their eyes and move naturally to a comfortable sitting position.

-Now that you have a firmer understanding of the Body Scan, check out our mindful body scan script which will help you facilitate this exercise for others within a group setting.
+Now that you have a firmer understanding of the Body Scan, listen to this mindful body scan script.

 3. Mindful Seeing

 For some, the absence of visual stimuli can feel stifling.
 After all, a healthy imagination does not come naturally to everyone.